manojkolluri/Building_With_OpenAI/README.md

-# OpenAI-API-Call
+# OpenAI API Call
-This Repo is built with the intention of experimenting with Open AI's API and LLM calls
+This Repo is built with the intention of experimenting with OpenAI's API and LLM calls